overwolf/overwolf.github.io/docs/topics/hosted-apps.md

 Game Summary is a customizable "browser" for post-matchpost match apps.

-Here are some screenshots of different tab apps that hosted in the game summary browser:
+Here are some screenshots of different OW apps that hosted as tabs for game summary:

 <div class="box" data-slick='{"slidesToShow": 1}'>
   <a data-fancybox="gallery" data-caption="game Summary apps" href="../assets/hosted-apps/gs-screenshot-1.png">